 The HPAR was originally built in 1978 to 1979 for access to the extensive zinc-lead deposit that straddles the Yukon-NWT border at Howard's Pass in the Selwyn Mountains (Figure 1 and Figure 2).
 The road underwent an assessment and approval prior to its construction.
 Nahanni National Park was created in 1972 and had a smaller footprint than it has today.
-It did not overlap with the area of the new mine access road.
-The expansion of Nahanni National Park Reserve in 2009 and the creation of Nááts'ihch'oh National Park Reserve in 2014 brought km 14 to km 60 of the HPAR into the jurisdiction of Parks Canada.
+At that time, the Park did not overlap with the area of the new mine access road.
+The expansion of Nahanni National Park Reserve in 2009 and the creation of Nááts'ihch'oh National Park Reserve in 2014 brought 46 km of the HPAR road (km 14 to km 60) into the jurisdiction of Parks Canada.
 The HPAR also passes through the Sahtu Settlement Area, Dehcho Traditional Territory, and (overlapping) Kaska Dena Traditional Territory, as shown on Figure 1.

-When mineral exploration activity declined in the 1980s, the road fell into disuse and gradually deteriorated.
-Interest in the Howard's Pass mineral deposit since 2005 has renewed the need for access to this potential mine site, both for exploration and eventual mine development, and as part of a route for transporting zinc and lead concentrates to market when the mine is operational.
-Based on this renewed interest, Selwyn is currently conducting a pre-feasibility study for a prospective zinc-lead mine on the Yukon side of Howard's Pass, referred to as the Selwyn Project.
+When mineral exploration activity declined in the 1980s, the road fell into disuse.
+The lack of use and regular maintenance resulted in the gradual deterioration of the HPAR.
+Interest in the Howard's Pass mineral deposit was renewed in 2005.
+This created a new demand for access, both for exploration and eventual mine development.
+The HPAR would further serve as part of a route for transporting zinc and lead concentrates to market should a mine become operational.
+Based on this renewed interest, Selwyn is currently conducting a pre-feasibility study for a prospective zinclead mine on the Yukon side of Howard's Pass, referred to as the Selwyn Project.

-Selwyn has held a number of authorizations that allow for the maintenance, reconstruction and use of the HPAR to provide access to the Selwyn Project.
+Selwyn has held a number of authorizations that allow for the maintenance, reconstruction, and use of the HPAR to provide access to the Selwyn Project mineral leases for exploration purposes.
 The road was reconstructed to a single-lane all-season road under these authorizations during 2014.
-The purpose of the reconstruction was to return the road to its original purpose as a single-lane all-season mine access road.
+The purpose of the reconstruction was to return the road to its original purpose as a single-lane all-season road for exploration activities.
 As part of this reconstruction, new bridges and culverts were installed.

-Norman Wells W Tulita United States Yukon Northwest Nááts'ihch'oh National Territory Territories Park Reserve Yellowknife Selwyn Project Howard's Pass Access Road Legend Community Fort Simpson Slave Lake Nahanni National Park Reserve ∠ Major Road Boundaries Dehcho Traditional Territory Nahanni Butte Sahtu Settlement Area Kaska Dena Traditional Territory NWT Border Topography 50 100 Watson Lake Major River Alberta British Columbia Major Lake Kilometers
+Norman Wells W Tulita United States Yukon Northwest Nááts'ihch'oh National Territory Territories Park Reserve Yellowknife Selwyn Project Howard's Pass Access Road Legend Community Fort Simpson Slave Lake Nahanni National Park Reserve ∠ Major Road Boundaries Dehcho Traditional Territory Nahanni Butte Sahtu Settlement Area Kaska Dena Traditional Territory NWT Border Topography 50 100 Watson Lake Major River Alberta

+British Columbia

+Major Lake